henryperretta/github-slideshow/_posts/0000-01-02-haperretta.md

 layout: slide
 title: "Welcome to GitHub Teacher's !"
 ---
-this is my page and slide
+this is my awesome slide
 Use the right arrow to begin!